-An interesting study on the matter featured on the telegraph website called: The World Unplugged which saw how students without technology for 24 hours would react.
-What the found was that the students would open cupboards to look inside, in the same way, they would check websites and phones when they were bored.
+An interesting study featured on the telegraph website called: The World Unplugged showed us how students reacted without technology for 24 hours.
+What it found was that the students would open cupboards to look inside, in the same way, they would check websites and phones when they were bored.

 I would argue they were trying to gain the same satisfaction that they got from checking their technological devices in the real world.
 The Telegraph article even likened the addictive nature of technology usage to that of drug addiction.

-(see also my blog post on my experience of 3 days of no social media and mobile phone)
+(For more information on this read my post on my experiment: 3 days with social media and mobile phone)

-2: The newer technological mediums are interactive; whereas the older ones are passive (such as television).
-This gives us a different level of connectivity than we are used to and is why many film and TV companies are looking to incorporate social media and tablets (the second screen) into television.
+The newer technological mediums are interactive; whereas the older ones (such as television) are passive.
+This gives us a different level of connectivity than we’re used to.
+It’s another reason why many film and TV companies are looking to incorporate social media and tablets (the second screen) into television.
 It gives the audience a much greater connectivity than has been experienced previously.
-We are not only getting the relaxing passive sensation but also the stimulus of the interactive element.
-This further engrosses us in the experience which is not from our lived experience of the event, but the experience of interacting with others through technology.
+Not only are we getting the relaxing passive sensation, but also the stimulus of the interactive element.
+This further engrosses us in the experience of interacting with others through technology rather than lived experiences.

-To return back to the topic of hobby and addiction I can see that the way we have accepted and integrated technology has seen it change from a fun hobby to a needy addiction.
-We need our smartphones with us wherever we go and are changing where we seek validation, not from lived physical experiences but sought through our virtual selves; this, in turn, is changing the way we relate to each other physically.
+The way we have accepted and integrated technology has changed from a fun hobby to a needy addiction.
+We need our smartphones with us wherever we go.
+Where we’re seeking validation has changed too.
+We’re no longer getting this from physical lived experiences, and we’re seeking them through our virtual selves.
+This, in turn, is changing the way we relate to each other physically.

-To return back to the boy at the beginning, it gave me a frightening image of the development of children today, with technology so integrated into their lives they seek satisfaction in the physical world through the reward structure received in the virtual world.
-Can you blame them?
-Games are a fantastic way to pass the time, with many giving us validation, a sense of omnipotence, reward and community which is harder to achieve in the less structured physical world.
+Returning to the boy at the beginning, it gave me a frightening image of the development of children today.
+With technology so integrated into their lives, they seek satisfaction in the physical world through the reward structure received in the virtual world.
+But can we blame them?
+Games are a fantastic way to pass the time.
+They give many of us validation, rewards and a sense of community that’s harder to achieve in the less structured physical world.